-The Phanteks Eclipse P400 a beautiful, spacious, high-quality and overall excellent bang for your buck Mid-Tower, with good cable management, airflow (comes with 2 fans), and supports long-length GPUs which is ideal for our dual-fan RX 580 as it's quite a long card.
-Highly recommended for a $1000 ish build, and comes in various colors to suit your taste but the black edition is fairly universally attractive and will look awesome with pretty much any component theme (white version would also look awesome for this setup).
-The tempered glass side-panel shows off your awesome new parts in style.
+The Phanteks Eclipse P400 truly is a beautiful, spacious, high-quality and overall excellent bang for your buck Mid-Tower, with good cable management, airflow (comes with 2 fans), and supports long-length GPUs which is ideal for our dual-fan RX 580 as it's quite a long card.
+Sounds like I'm on some cheesy informercial right now, but it's genuinely one of the best cases that I personally have no hesitation to recommend to most builders putting together a $1000 gaming PC build (or beyond).

 Of course, case selection is one of the more subjective parts in a custom gaming computer, so feel free to use another mid tower case for a build like this (or a full tower if you have the space for it), but just ensure to do your homework on compatibility, especially if you're using an aftermarket CPU cooler like the 212 Evo as it's a bit of a beast and may cause space issues in the smaller mid-towers.

 Last but not least, let's cover your trusty PSU for this 1440p gaming PC build.
 EVGA produce some great value for money yet efficient, high-quality and reliable PSUs these days, and the SuperNova G3 Gold-rated model is one of their better quality units that will reliably, efficiently, and conveniently (it's fully modular) power a powerful gaming system like this for years to come.